preignition/program-user-guide/accessible-data/survey/share/publish/README.md

     - **Status**: Indicates which version is currently live.
 - **Rollback**: Options to revert to a previous version if needed.

+## Advanced Settings

+For version control and rollback features, see [Advanced Publishing Settings](./advanced.md).

 ## Contents

 This folder contains assets for the survey publishing section.